elemental/Elemental/doc/source/core/dist_matrix.rst

       Return whether or not this matrix is viewing another.

-   .. cpp:function:: bool LockedView() const
+   .. cpp:function:: bool Locked() const

       Return whether or not this matrix is viewing another in a manner that does not allow for modifying the viewed data.